 PROPOSED

-75. Teams will only be eligible to compete if they have a minimum of 4 members of their victorious team still playing in their current team.
-A player may only represent one (1) team during this competition.
+75. Only Team members from the victorious team are eligible to play in that team.

 Proposed New By-Law

 118. Divisional Championship is a Tournament run at the completion of the Winter & Summer Comp for players that finish in the Top 8 Perc% of each division.
 The selection processed for this event is as per attached “Selection Process – ACTEBA divisional championships – April 2017”